 Additional capacitance de-ratings for aging, temperature and DC bias should be factored in which increases this minimum value.
-For this example, a 100 μ F 6.3V X5R ceramic capacitor with 3 m Ω of ESR is be used.
+For this example, 2 x 47 $\mu$ F 10 V X5R ceramic capacitor with 3 m $\Omega$ of ESR are used.
 Capacitors generally have limits to the amount of ripple current they can handle without failing or producing excess heat.
 An output capacitor that can support the inductor ripple current must be specified.
 Some capacitor data sheets specify the RMS (Root Mean Square) value of the maximum ripple current.
 Equation 25 can be used to calculate the RMS ripple current the output capacitor needs to support.
 For this application, Equation 25 yields 485mA.